 About the estate:

 Despite the weather challenges of 2021, General Manager Lionel Fraisse had a smile on his face when I rang the doorbell of the small tasting room in the village of Cornas.
 I thought I caught a glimpse of Madame Voge behind the curtains to my right, where she has continued to live since Alain’s death in 2020.
 There will be no Saint-Péray Ongrie starting in 2021, nor any sparkling Saint-Péray starting this year, says Fraisse, as these vineyards were devastated by frost and mildew.
-Furthermore, Fraisse stated that no decision had yet been made regarding the separate bottling of a 2020 Chapelle Saint Pierre and a Vieilles Fontaines.
+Furthermore, Fraisse stated that no decision has yet been made regarding the separate bottling of a 2020 Chapelle Saint Pierre and a Vieilles Fontaines.
 Fortunately, the 2019 vintages here are solid, with the 2019 Vieilles Fontaines (still in barrel at the time of my visit) particularly impressive.
 We took advantage of my visit to inquire about certain wines from 2011 and 2001; thus, the owners of these wines will find updated reviews in this report.
 This organic estate remains a fine source of Cornas and Saint-Péray.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Wine rating (2026 guide) 93/100 Favorite
+Wine rated (2026 guide) 93/100 Favorite

-Rated estate (2021 guide) 1*Star (Up-and-coming stars or quality winemakers producing good wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2021 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate: